donottalk/drafts-documentation/gettingstarted/overview.md

 - **[Multiple Account Support and Credentials System](/settings/credentials)**.
 Most services integrated with Drafts now support multiple accounts – including Twitter, Dropbox, OneDrive, Google Drive.
 Have home and work accounts?
 No problem.
 - **Improved support for Workflow and Callback URL**.
 New action steps can wait for results from callback URLs or Workflow, and incorporate those results in the action.
 - **[New Action Steps](/actions/steps/)**: WebDAV support, Insert text, with more coming.
 - **[New Action Directory](/actions/actiondirectory)**.
 Significantly improved sharing of actions through the Action Directory.
-The directory now supports updating and removing your shared items, and posting of action groups and well as individual actions.
+The directory now supports updating and removing your shared items, and posting of action groups as well as individual actions.

 ### Apple Watch